edesmontils/Linked-Data-Query-Profiler/README.md

 - SPARQLWrapper :https://github.com/RDFLib/sparqlwrapper
 - iso8601 : https://bitbucket.org/micktwomey/pyiso8601

-SWEEP was tested withn python3.5 and Python3.6.
+SWEEP was tested with python3.5 and Python3.6.

 ## Adapting TPF to SWEEP

-TPF server and client on http://linkeddatafragments.org/software/ can be used to test SWEEP.
-But, some changes have to be done.
+TPF server and client available at http://linkeddatafragments.org/software/ are used to test SWEEP.
+Some changes have to be done on the TPF server.
+If you want to measure precision and recall, some changes should be done on the client too.

 ### TPF Server

-SWEEP need the TPF Server log to process.
-So, changes have to be done on TPF Server code.
-First, after clonning the project (https://github.com/LinkedDataFragments/Server.js.git) change concerns thne file ./bin/ldf-server.
+SWEEP needs the TPF server log to deduce BGPs.
+So, some modifications should be done on TPF Server code.
+First, after clonning the project (https://github.com/LinkedDataFragments/Server.js.git) change concerns the file ./bin/ldf-server.
 Just add the code (from 'Begin SWEEP' to 'End SWEEP') :
 ```nodejs
 ...
 var configDefaults = JSON.parse(fs.readFileSync(path.join(__dirname, '../config/config-defaults.json'))),